microconfig/microconfig/README.md

 ```

-Yaml format configs will be built into *.yaml, property ones will be built into *.properties.
-If *.properties configs include *.yaml configs, result file will be *.yaml.
+Yaml format configs will be built into *.yaml, property configs will be built into *.properties.
+If *.properties configs include *.yaml configs, the resulting file will be *.yaml.

-Microconfig can detect config's format based on separators (if config file has extension neither *.yaml nor *.properties).
+Microconfig can detect the format based on separators (if a config file has extension neither *.yaml nor *.properties).
 If you use `:` key-value separator, Microconfig will handle it like *.yaml (`=` for *.properties).

 # Intellij IDEA plugin
 To make configuration management a little bit easier you can use Microconfig Intellij IDEA plugin.